-\textit{Introduction -} The ``practical'' definition of relativistic causality is universally accepted: it is impossible to transmit information faster than the vacuum speed of light \cite{Einstein1908,Tolman_book,landau2}.
+The ``practical'' definition of relativistic causality is universally accepted: it is impossible to transmit information faster than the vacuum speed of light \cite{Einstein1908,Tolman_book,landau2}.
 The question is how to translate this principle into mathematical constraints that our physical theories must obey.
-In some physical settings, this question has an unambiguous answer.
-For example, in classical field theory, causality demands that the characteristics of the field equations lay inside or upon the lightcone \cite{CourantHilbert2_book,Susskind1969,Hawking1973,Wald,Rauch_book}.
+In some cases, this question has an unambiguous answer.
+In classical field theory, causality demands that the characteristics of the field equations lay inside or upon the lightcone \cite{CourantHilbert2_book,Susskind1969,Hawking1973,Wald,Rauch_book}.
 In quantum field theory, the commutator of spacelike-separated observables must vanish \cite{Peskin_book,Eberhard1988,Keister1996}.
 In other contexts, the mathematical nature of causality is less understood.

-Consider a homogeneous system in thermodynamic equilibrium, and let $\omega(k)$ be the eigenfrequency of one of its (linear) excitations, which is a function\footnote{The system is assumed to be homogeneous, but it does not need to be isotropic.
-For anisotropic systems, the dispersion relation is $\omega(k^x,k^y,k^z)$.
+Consider a homogeneous system in thermodynamic equilibrium, and let $\omega(k)$ be the eigenfrequency of one of its (linear) excitations, which is a function\footnote{ For anisotropic systems, the dispersion relation is $\omega(k^x,k^y,k^z)$.
 In this case, we align the $x-$axis along a direction of interest and define $\omega(k):=\omega(k,0,0)$.
-Then, all the results of this article apply to waves propagating in direction $x$.} of the wavenumber $k$.
-Under which conditions is such dispersion relation compatible with relativistic causality?
+Then, our results apply to waves propagating in $x$.} of the wavenumber $k$.
+Under which conditions is such dispersion relation compatible with causality?
 Most attempted answers revolve around imposing inequalities on the phase velocity $(\mathfrak{Re}\omega)/k$, or on the group velocity $d(\mathfrak{Re}\omega)/dk$ \cite{Brillouin_book,DenicolKodamaMota2008,Koide2011}.
-However, no fully consistent, and universally reliable, criterion has been found.
+However, no fully consistent and universally reliable criterion has been found.
 The most widely accepted constraint is that the ``front velocity'' \cite{FoxKuper1970,Krotscheck1978}, or the ``asymptotic group velocity'' \cite{Pu2010}, both of which usually coincide by L'Hopital's rule, should not exceed the speed of light $c$ (=1, in our units), namely